dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

     wd += (p**2).sum()
 loss = criterion(output, target)+wd*wd_factor
 ```
 In blue are different WD values.
-We are on a single epoch with with SGD, and the `1e-1`:
+We are on a single epoch with with SGD, and WD `1e-1`:

 ![LSTM](/images/lreg6.png)
 ![LSTM](/images/lreg7.png)
 ![LSTM](/images/lreg8.png)
 ![LSTM](/images/lreg9.png)

-As we can see the oscillations are best suppressed for `wd=4e-2`, and again at this `wd` the loss will increase just a bit.
+As we can see the oscillations are best suppressed for `wd=4e-2`.

 For the next three images we used the Nestorov momentum.
 However, we needed to decrease the learning rate to `1e-3` this time.